dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-23-deployment-slots.md

 tags:
     - devops
     - deployment slots
 description: Deploying web apps allows you the option to use separate deployment slots instead of just a singular  production environment.
-Slots, including production, can swap application content and configurations while maintaining their separate host names.
+Slots, including production, can swap application content and configurations while maintaining their separate hostnames.
 ---
 >tl;dr
 >```shell